notice96/jira-keitaro-bot/README.md

-# Jira to Keitaro Bot
+# Jira to Keitaro Webhook

+This app listens for Jira webhooks and creates offers in Keitaro.